suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 The distribution of commit messages can be modeled with a message queue for MLS Commit messages with the following properties:

 - Any member can access the commit queue for writing MLS Commit messages, but only one member is allowed to write per epoch.

-  - All the members can read and process MLS Commit message from the commit queue every epoch to update their group state.
+- All the members can read and process MLS Commit message from the commit queue to update their group state.

 ~~~~
               ---+     +--------------------------+  +--->